enricsa/iOS-workshop/Docs/Xcode/README.md

 ## Project Structure

 iOS/MacOS applications normally use the design pattern MVC (Model - View - Controller).
-On a advanced projects we can also use SOLID, VIPER, or other design patters
+On a advanced projects we can also use SOLID, VIPER, or other design patters.
 In a newly created project we can distribute like this:

 * Model: Will be all the clases or structures and the logic that not depends of the UI.